 A new webinar series from EBRAINS

-Entering its third and final phase, the Human Brain Project will launch ‘Brain Matters’, a new monthly webinar series which will explore the various issues being tackled by the HBP scientific community.
+Entering its third and final phase, the Human Brain Project launched ‘Brain Matters’, a new monthly webinar series which will explore the various issues being tackled by the HBP scientific community.

 The hour-long sessions will focus on different areas of brain research and feature expert speakers, with the goal of highlighting the HBP’s scientific achievements and the state-of-the-art services offered by its new infrastructure for brain research, EBRAINS.